19balazs86/PlayingWithAuthentication/BlazorWASM.Auth0.JWT.OpenIDConnect/README.md

 ###### Prerequisite to run the application

-- Auth0 account, where the SPA Application is configured
+- Auth0 account #1: create a SPA application
   - Allowed Callback URL: https://localhost:7209/authentication/login-callback
   - Allowed Logout URL: https://localhost:7209
+- Auth0 account #2: create a custom API with an identifier *(used as the audience parameter)*

-- [Social connections](https://marketplace.auth0.com/features/social-connections) can be added with the redirect URL: https://YOUR_DOMAIN/login/callback
+- [Social connections](https://marketplace.auth0.com/features/social-connections) can be added with the redirect URL: https://Your-Auth0-Domain/login/callback
 - Client/wwwroot/appsettings.json

 ```json